AkashDeb727/fix-it-felix/README.md

 Citizens can report infrastructure problems such as **potholes, broken streetlights, garbage dumps, water leakage, fallen trees, road damage, and other public infrastructure issues** by uploading an image and selecting the issue location.

-The platform uses **Google Gemini AI** to analyze complaint images, automatically categorize the issue, assess its severity, and generate a detailed complaint description.
+The platform uses **Google Gemini AI** to analyze complaint information, automatically categorize the issue, assess its severity, and generate a detailed complaint description.
 The resulting complaints are stored in AWS and made available through an administrative dashboard for efficient prioritization and management.

+When a new complaint is submitted, **Amazon SES** automatically sends a complaint notification email to the administrator/municipal authority.

 ---